Exciting news!

 Rajesh Tandon's Participatory Research In India (PRIA)

-Gilbert Rochecouste and Amadis Lachek's wholistic place-making at Village Well
+Gilbert Rochecouste's wholistic place-making at Village Well

 Susie Goff's approach to facilitating culture shift using participatory action research